bluzDK/bluz-docs/docs/reference/rgb.md

 ## color(red, green, blue)

-Set the color of the RGB with three values, 0 to 255 (0 is off, 255 is maximum brightness for that color).
+Set the color of the RGB with three values, 0 to 255 (0 is off, any other value is on).
 User must take control of the RGB LED before calling this method.

 ```cpp
 // Set the RGB LED to red